-- 1) Notwithstanding the foregoing, with respect to the general purpose financial statement used to satisfy financial reporting requirements, the following capitalization limits apply: - a) Singular pieces of equipment, vehicles, computer equipment and software with a fair market value that equals or exceeds \$1,000; and - b) Buildings and infrastructure projects with a cost that equals or exceeds \$20,000. - 2) The capitalization dollar value shall be subject to review and may change each year by the Secretary.
+- 1) Notwithstanding the foregoing, with respect to the general purpose financial statement used to satisfy financial reporting requirements, the following capitalization limits apply: - a) Singular pieces of equipment, computer equipment and software with a fair market value that equals or exceeds \$3,000; - b) All vehicles, boats, aircraft and land are to be capitalized regardless of cost; and - c) Buildings and infrastructure projects with a cost that equals or exceeds \$50,000. - 2) The capitalization dollar value shall be subject to review and may change each year by the Secretary.